lukas-kramer07/DMD/README.md

-Companion code for the seminar paper "Dynamic Mode Decomposition and Its Connection to the Koopman Operator for Nonlinear Dynamical System" by Lukas Kramer and Matteo Mämpel.
+Companion code for the seminar paper "Dynamic Mode Decomposition and Its Connection to the Koopman Operator for Nonlinear Dynamical Systems" by Lukas Kramer and Matteo Mämpel.

 ---